 Humans breathe in air containing about 21% oxygen and a bit of carbon dioxide.
 They breathe out air containing about 16-17% oxygen and 4-5% carbon dioxide.
 Plants use energy from sunlight to convert the carbon dioxide into food or materials to grow.
 They give off oxygen gas.
 The cycle continues when animals eat the plants.

 Plants use CO2 and energy from sunlight to grow.
-The carbon (C) atom is taken from the CO2 and stays in the plant.
-Carbon-Oxygen Cycle
+The carbon (C) atom is taken from the CO2 and stays in the plant. | Animals use O2 and food (often plants or animals that eat plants) for energy and growth. |

 The term carbon oxygen cycle is meant to highlight how plants and animals interact with carbon dioxide and oxygen.
 You can clearly see this taking place in a closed bottle ecosystem.